Synthetic and Cellulosic Fiber Formation Technology

 The filaments do not come in contact with a precipitating liquid, eliminating the need for drying and easing solvent recovery.
 This process may be used for the production of acetate, triacetate, acrylic, modacrylic, PBI, spandex, and vinyon.

 In melt spinning, the fiber-forming substance is melted for extrusion through the spinneret and then directly solidified by cooling.
-Nylon, olefin, polyester, saran and sulfar are produced in this manner.
+Nylon, olefin, polyester, saran and sulfur are produced in this manner.

 Melt spun fibers can be extruded from the spinneret in different cross-sectional shapes (round, trilobal, pentagonal, octagonal, and others).
 Trilobal-shaped fibers reflect more light and give an attractive sparkle to textiles.